Walton Castle, Suffolk: Erosion and loss to the sea

 Although the fort was still standing in 1623, it is clear by the account of 1722 that by that date at least one wall had fallen over the eroding cliff.
 In Kirby's Suffolk Traveller (2nd edition, 1754) it is stated that around 1740 the west wall of the fort was still standing, but that by 1754 "the Sea hath washed away the remainder of the Foundation."
 When Francis Grose published his The Antiquities of England and Wales in 1786, he included a picture drawn in 1766 which shows the slumped ruins of the wall lying on the beach below the cliff.
 He stated that it was "only visible at near low water".

-In the modern era, it is said that remnants of the walls can still be seen at some distance from the beach during exceptionally low tides at Felixstowe.

-The ruins of the fort are visible (May 2020) at very low spring tides when the tidal height is less than 0.2 metres.
+Remnants of the walls can still be seen at some distance from the beach during exceptionally low tides.
+The ruins of the fort are visible at very low spring tides when the tidal height is less than 0.2 metres.
 Spring tides occur on full or no moon.
+In February 2024, with a tide of 0.2 metres, some ruins were visible.